-Larry, whose duty it was to cut firewood, remarked, as he administered his first powerful blow to a dead tree, that "grub and slumber at night was the chief joys o' life, and the only thing that could be compared to 'em was, slumber and grub in the mornin'!"
-To which sentiment Bunco grinned hearty assent, as he unloaded and hobbled the pack-horses.
+Larry, whose duty it was to cut firewood, remarked, as he administered his first powerful blow to a dead tree, that "grub and slumber at night was the chief joys o' life, and the only thing that lm could be compared to 'em was, slumber and grub in iced to y think that, in ar was vs in a tions of s of the s of toil st, diffiselves at by the w of an g-place." us," said t I have ork withe us toed an' a per's cure ved Will, teed. wood, rerful blow at night hing that d grub in the mornin'!"
+To which sentiment Bunco grinned hearty assent, as he unloaded and hobbled the packhorses.

 Soon the camp was made.
 The fire roared grandly up among the branches of the trees.
-The kettle sent forth savoury smells and clouds of The tired steeds munched the surrounding herbage in quiet felicity, and the travellers lay stretched upon a soft pile of brushwood, loading their pipes and enjoying supper by anticipation.
+The kettle sent forth savoury smells and clouds of The tired steeds munched the surrounding steam. herbage in quiet felicity, and the travellers lay stretched upon a soft pile of brushwood, loading their pipes and enjoying supper by anticipation.
 The howling of a wolf, and the croaking of some bird of prey, formed an appropriate duet, to which the trickling of a clear rill of ice-cold water, near by, constituted a sweet accompaniment, while through the stems of the trees they could scan -as an eagle does from his eyrie high up on the cliffs-one of the grandest mountain scenes in the world, bathed in the soft light of the moon in its first quarter.

-"'Tis a splendid view of God's handiwork," said the trapper, observing the gaze of rapt admiration with which Will Osten surveyed it.
+"Tis a splendid view of God's handiwork," said he trapper, observing the gaze of rapt admiration with which Will Osten surveyed it.

-"It is indeed most glorious," responded Will, "a scene that inclines one to ask the question, If earth be so fair, what must heaven be?"
+"It is indeed most glorious," responded Will, "a cene that inclines one to ask the question, If earth e so fair, what must heaven be?"